Graham Feed Wheat

 Yield

-GRAHAM has consistently produced high yields across a wide range of sites, with adjusted 4-year mean yields of 99% -108%across all South Island regions.
-In the lower North Island it has been a leading cultivar in the past three seasons with the exception of last year.
+GRAHAM has consistently produced high yields across a wide range of sites, with adjusted 4-year mean yields of 96%-102% across all South Island regions.
+Although no longer topping lower North Island it remains a stable performer.

 CPT GRAHAM Autumn grain quality (4 year mean)